Experiencing a Monument Valley Sunrise Tour

 Monument Valley Sunrise Photography Tour

 While I signed up for a group tour, nobody else booked except for me and my travel companion, so the tour was essentially private.
 But as just about every sunrise tour stops here, you won’t have the Totem Pole to yourself.
-Luckily, the area is big enough that not everyone is stepping on each other’s toes.
+Luckily, the area is big enough so that not everyone is stepping on each other’s toes.

 Our guide gave me some helpful tips on where to set up my tripod to best catch the light, which isn’t quite as obvious as one might think.